 Statins

-Vitamin D/K supplementation
+Intravenous Vitamin D/K supplementation

 A long chain saturated fatty acid, such as that in palm oil is ingested and directly stored in adipose tissue, without experiencing any liver metabolism.
 How many rounds of lipolysis would this fatty acid undergo before getting to the adipocyte?